Holographic approach to compact stars and their binary mergers: Holographic description of dense strongly interacting matter

 Another possibility for the open string endpoints is to find another D-brane that wraps all \cite{Witten:1998xy,Imamura:1998gk} (or some \cite{Camino:2001at}) internal directions of the geometry.
 In the field theory directions, this brane looks pointlike and is called a ``baryon vertex'' \cite{Witten:1998xy,Callan:1998iq,Callan:1999zf,Brandhuber:1998xy,Craps:1999nc,Camino:1999xx}.
 It is a dynamical problem to determine where the brane dual to the baryon vertex wishes to settle down: to sit on a flavor brane, drop through the horizon, or lie somewhere in between.
 Each baryonic brane has $\Nc$ strings attached to it, but a random configuration is not a solution of the equations of motion.
 There is a net force \cite{Callan:1999zf} that pulls the baryons onto the flavor D$q$-brane, and the wrapped brane renders into a soliton configuration in the worldvolume \cite{Sakai:2004cn,Hata:2007mb,Hashimoto:2008zw,Seki:2008mu}.
-This setup will then correspond to baryonic matter on the field theory side.
+This solution can be obtained in holographic models when the WZ term (\ref{eq:Dpflavor}) is nonvanishing.\footnote{For example, in the Sakai-Sugimoto model the RR potential $\hat C_3\ne 0$ leads, after partial integration and subsequent integration over the internal directions, to a topological term $\int_{\Sigma_9}\hat C_3\wedge F^3\propto -\int_5 A\wedge F\wedge F$ which thereby sources the baryon charge.} This setup will then correspond to baryonic matter on the field theory side.
 For a recent in depth review especially on the holographic treatment of baryonic matter, see \cite{Jarvinen:2021jbd}.

 In addition to being non-perturbative objects (recall that the tension of the branes is $\propto 1/g_s$), holographic baryons are also parametrically heavy because they are bound states of $\Nc$ strings \cite{Witten:1998xy,Imamura:1998gk}.
 In the string theory description at large-$\Nc$, however, mesonic operators are constructed from light fields: they correspond to small fluctuations of flavor branes and can be described in terms of single open strings.
 There is therefore a large mass hierarchy between mesons and baryons in the standard holographic description, which is an artifact of the large-$\Nc$ limit and needs to be borne in mind, recalling that such a hierarchy is not present in real QCD \cite{Sonnenschein:2016pim}.
 Interestingly, there is an alternative large-$\Nc$ limit that one could consider to construct baryonic operators \cite{Hoyos-Badajoz:2009zmh}, which alleviates this tension \cite{Hoyos:2016ahj}, but it has not yet been considered in the neutron-star context.